INL Bureau · Office Profiles

 Office of Aviation and Cross Border Programs

 Advance U.S. national security by disrupting complex criminal networks that operate across borders and threaten American interests.
-ACB leads targeted cross-border initiatives and leverages aviation assets and specialized tools to dismantle the profit centers and criminal activities that enable transnational threats — delivering results through operational innovation and partnership that no single country or region could achieve alone.
+ACB leads targeted cross-region initiatives and leverages aviation assets and specialized tools to dismantle the profit centers and criminal activities that enable transnational threats — delivering results through operational innovation and partnership that no single country or region could achieve alone.

 Director See Office SharePoint